romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 CONFIG_BOOT_SERIAL_CDC_ACM=y

 # Increase flash space for MCUboot child image, to fit USB drivers
-# 15000 is for nrf5340,
+# Size depends on your taget : 0x15000 is for nrf5340dk
 CONFIG_PM_PARTITION_SIZE_MCUBOOT=0x15000
 ```

-This will allow us to have the details in the mcuboot part.
+This will allow us to have the details in the MCUboot part.
+It will also allow the bootloader to have access to the USB stack.

+Allowing the access means the bootloader's size is increased.
+The partition size for the bootloader needs to be increased.
+The value depends on your target [More details here (Step 3)](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-8-bootloaders-and-dfu-fota/topic/exercise-2-dfu-over-usb-adding-external-flash/)
+As I have a nrf5340dk, I will set the value to `0x15000`.

 Don't forget to save `child_image/mcuboot.conf`!!